Parish Groups

 Bite-sized Bible Study

 Would you like to study scripture more deeply, but have difficulty finding the time?
-Then grab a cup of coffee and join fellow parents of nursery and Sunday School-aged children for a team-led, 30-minute exploration of passages from the Gospel according to Saint John.
+Then grab a cup of coffee and join fellow parents of nursery and Sunday School-aged children for a team-led, 30-minute exploration of passages from selected books of the Bible.
 No preparation, keen discussion, and relevant application.
-The group will gather on Sundays (beginning September 29), from 10:15 to 10:45 a.m., on the second floor of the Church building.
-Nursery care for infants and toddlers, as well as supervised, age-appropriate activities for older children, will be provided in the Chapel of Saint Jude.
+The group gathers on Sundays, from 10:15 to 10:45 a.m., in the Memorial Room on the third floor of the Parish Hall.
+Nursery care for infants and toddlers, as well as supervised, age-appropriate activities for older children, are provided in the classrooms on the ground and first floor of the same building.
 For more information, contact parishioners

 Julia Ainsley, Megan Murton or